bajpai13/Sneak-Flex/README.md

 - I have used GSAP for the first time for scroll animation purposes.
 All the CDN Scripts are well written in the code.

-- This is note the complete project.
+- This is not the complete project.
 I am working on its scalability and will add more features soon.

 ## Acknowledgements